 This kind of tummy tuck is also known as a 360-degree, extended abdominoplasty, or belt lipectomy.
-Dr. Obaid often performs this procedure on people who have lost large amounts of weight, as significant weight loss can lead to the presence of extra skin on the hips and above the buttocks, as well as in the abdominal area.
+Dr. Obaid often performs this procedure on people who have lost large amounts of weight, as significant weight loss.

 As this procedure involves removing skin from your back and sides as well as from your front abdominal area, incisions are longer, and scarring is more extensive.

-Having a tummy tuck starts with an initial one-on-one consultation with Dr. Sacha Obaid at North Texas Plastic Surgery in his Southlake or Plano offices.
-At this consultation you’ll discuss with Dr. Obaid what your desires are for your body, and Dr. Obaid will examine your abdominal area to determine your surgical needs; for example, whether you’ll benefit most from a standard or a mini tummy tuck.
+Dallas and Ft Worth patients first have an initial one-on-one consultation with Dr. Sacha Obaid in his Southlake or Plano offices.
+You’ll discuss with Dr. Obaid what your desires are for your body, and Dr. Obaid will examine your abdominal area to determine your surgical needs; for example, whether you’ll benefit most from a standard or a mini tummy tuck.

-A helpful tool at this consultation is the Crisalix computer-aided system that allows you to see how your body will look after a tummy tuck.
+A helpful tool at this consultation is the Crisalix computer-aided system.
+Crisalix enables you to see how your body will look after a tummy tuck.
 To simulate your results, Dr. Obaid will take three photos of you and use them to computer-generate a 3D image of your body.
 This image serves as a template to show how surgery will change your body and improve your silhouette.

-At this consultation Dr. Obaid will also discuss with you the procedure and recovery period, and you’ll be able to ask any questions you have.
+Dr. Obaid will also discuss with you the procedure, recovery period, all costs, and you’ll be able to ask any questions you have.